 So long as the statute of limitations on adultery, fornication, or other marital misconduct crime has not run, and the local prosecutor is unwilling to grant transactional immunity, then a claim against self-incrimination will be upheld.
 In that event, opposing counsel should argue for sanctions and inferences against the party invoking the privilege.

-Go to: Divorce Laws Category
+Divorce Laws Category